yannc21/k8s-app/README.md

 * for Xray, change the policy name in `watch.json`

-> if you want to change the repo name (created during the pipelines), edit `repo.yaml`
+> if you want to change the repo names (created during the pipelines), edit `repo.yaml`

+> naming conventions for variables :
+> * `envVar*` for environment variables
+> * `runVar*` for variables generated during the pipelines

+> property bags are used to pass variables between pipelines